opentensor/bittensor/neurons/text/prompting/miners/robertmyers/README.md

 optional arguments:
-  -h, --help            show this help message and exit --pythia.device PYTHIA.DEVICE
+  -h, --help            show this help message and exit --netuid NETUID       Subnet netuid
-                        Device to load model --pythia.max_new_tokens PYTHIA.MAX_NEW_TOKENS
-                        Max tokens for model output.
-  --pythia.do_sample    Whether to use sampling or not (if not, uses greedy decoding).
-  --pythia.temperature PYTHIA.TEMPERATURE
-                        Sampling temperature of model --netuid NETUID       Subnet netuid
   --neuron.name NEURON.NAME
                         Trials for this miner go in miner.root / (wallet_cold - wallet_hot) / miner.name